celsiusnarhwal/RIL/docs/fontawesome/pro.md

 ### Updating Kits

-If you add, remove, or edit icons or styles in your Kit, you can get those changes in your Reflex project by having Reflex reinstall your project's frontend packages:
+If you add, remove, or edit icons in your Kit, you can get those changes in your Reflex project by having Reflex reinstall your project's frontend packages:

 ```shell